MeganMFisher/material-ui-demo/README.md

 Below your return create a dialog component with title equal to 'Are you sure you want to delete this?', modal equal to false, open equal to this.state.open, and onRequestClose equal to this.handle close.
 You can look up what each of these do at http://www.material-ui.com/#/components/dialog.

+Add actions equal to actions and in the next step we will create the actions.

 ```
         return (
           <div>
             <RaisedButton label="Delete" onClick={this.handleOpen} />
             <Dialog
               title="Are you sure you want to delete this?"
+              actions={actions}
               modal={false}
               open={this.state.open}
               onRequestClose={this.handleClose}